particle-iot/docs/src/content/guide/tools-and-features/ifttt.md

 #### Firmware requirements
 Monitoring variables is also a simple way to get going.
-You'll need to create a variable at the top of your code, call Spark.variable() using the format to the right in the setup() function, and then you're good to go.
+You'll need to create a variable at the top of your code, call Particle.variable() using the format to the right in the setup() function, and then you're good to go.

-Complete documentation on using [Spark.variable() is here.](/reference/firmware/#spark-variable-)
+Complete documentation on using [Particle.variable() is here.](/reference/firmware/#particle-variable-)

 ```C++
 // EXAMPLE SHOWING THREE DATA TYPES